-As a pharmaceutical sales rep for Johnson & Johnson you are working for a company that has consistently won awards and honors through the years.
+As a pharmaceutical rep for Johnson & Johnson you are working for an industry leader that has consistently won awards and honors through the years and ranks up there for high paying jobs.
 It’s been recognized as The World’s Most Admired Company by Fortune magazine, ranked as one of the Top 50 Companies for Diversity in Diversity Inc. and pledges for equal pay and veteran hiring commitment.
 They really take their tagline to heart and you can tell by the amazing reviews by most workers.

-This mid-sized pharmaceutical sales company has ranked at the very top as a Pharma Employer by Science magazine, won the Most Community Minded Company, The Civic 50, Best Workplaces for Diversity, Fortune Magazine, on top of many other awards.
-According to Glassdoor, 91% of workers approve of the CEO and 74% of people would recommend this company to a friend.
+This mid-sized industry leader has ranked at the very top as a Pharma Employer by Science magazine, won the Most Community Minded Company, The Civic 50, Top Workplaces for Diversity, Fortune Magazine, on top of many other awards.
+According to Glassdoor, 91% of workers approve of the CEO and 74% of people would recommend them to a friend.

 It seems like every week there’s a new company or division that’s lost its “secure” data to another breach or hack.
 Surprise surprise, people are not happy which means companies need a solution and fast.

-Cyber security sales reps fall into the technology sector.
+Cyber security reps fall into the technology sector.
 In today’s world there is no surprise that this sector has been consistently booming.
-Thanks to high job demand due to the everchanging U.S. needs, high job satisfaction because of flexibility of work schedule, and higher salaries and commissions, the technology industry is set to continue to grow for the foreseeable future.
+Thanks to high job demand due to the everchanging U.S. needs, high job satisfaction because of flexibility of work schedule, and higher paying income and commissions, the technology industry is set to continue to grow for the foreseeable future.

-These positions are integral to any tech company’s success because of the need for customers to put a face to a name.
-Technology can seem so detached already, customers want to be able to see and trust the company that they choose to work with – that’s where you’ll come in.
+These jobs are integral to any tech organization’s success because of the need for customers to put a face to a name.
+Technology can seem so detached already, customers want to be able to see and trust the place that they choose to work with – that’s where you’ll come in.

-Positions for cyber security sales reps can range in a multitude of ways.
-You don’t need to apply to every giant tech company that you can find, there are multiple small to mid sized companies that offer around the same ballpark pay.
-You can find a company that suits your personality.
+Positions for cyber security jobs can range in a multitude of ways.
+You don’t need to apply to every giant tech company that you can find, there are multiple small to mid sized companies that offer around the same ballpark pay for the same jobs.
+You can find an organization that suits your personality.

 Along with the regional and manager positions to grow into, an avenue opens for analysts, and information managers.
 There’s room to grow and a push to get there if you’re willing to be at the forefront of the cyber security tech wave.

-It’s a hard mix, we’re not going to sugar coat it, but the salary payoff and job security will be worth your while.
+It’s a hard mix, we’re not going to sugar coat it, but the income payoff and job security will be worth your while.